 - looks at faces when quiet and alert

 - follows faces

-Every child develops at his or her own pace, but if there's something that concerns you, tell your doctor.
+Every child develops at their own pace.
+But if something concerns you, tell your doctor.
 Also, tell the doctor if your baby:

-- doesn't suck well at the breast or on a nipple
+- doesn't suck well at the breast or on a bottle nipple

 - has an arm or leg that seems weaker than the other

-- is extremely irritable or difficult to soothe
+- is very fussy or hard to soothe

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 Images provided by The Nemours Foundation, iStock, Getty Images, Veer, Shutterstock, and Clipart.com.